destroy-man/destroy-man/README.md

 ### About me:

 I am Android developer.
 I begin learn Android with May 2020 year, when begin work by mobile application at company <a href="https://www.sitis.ru">OOO "Sitis" (limited liability company)</a>, worked as Java developer.
 I writed application by Java with usage Android Studio as developepment environment.
-After i worked at <a href="https://pkbonline.ru">NAO PCO "FCB" (Non-public joint stock company Professional collection organization "First Client Bureau")</a> at position Android developer.
+After i worked at <a href="https://pkbonline.ru">NAO PCO "FCB" (non-public joint stock company professional collection organization "First Client Bureau")</a> at position Android developer.
 At FCB i used Java and Kotlin, also used Android Studio as developepment environment.
 I learn Android by different courses in internet, <a href="https://developer.android.com">android official documentation</a>, read different books, related to development by Android.
 I also learn programming languages Java and Kotlin.
 I search job cirrently.

 <p align="center">
  <img width="600" src="github-snake.svg" alt="snake"/>